The Weitzenb\"ock formula for the Fueter-Dirac operator: Abstract

 \section{Abstract}

-We find Weitzenböck formulae for the Fueter-Dirac operator which controls the infinitesimal deformations of an associative submanifold in a $7$--manifold with a $G_2$--structure.
-We establish vanishing theorems to conclude rigidity under some positivity assumptions on curvature, which are particularly mild in the nearly parallel case.
+We find a Weitzenböck formula for the Fueter-Dirac operator which controls infinitesimal deformations of an associative submanifold in a $7$--manifold with a $\gt$--structure.
+We establish a vanishing theorem to conclude rigidity under some positivity assumptions on curvature, which are particularly mild in the nearly parallel case.
 As applications, we find a different proof of rigidity for one of Lotay's associatives in the round $7$-sphere from those given by Kawai \cites{kawai2013submanifolds,kawai2014deformations}.
 We also provide simpler proofs of previous results by Gayet for the Bryant-Salamon metric \cite{gayet2014smooth}.
-Finally, we obtain an original example of a rigid associative in a solvmanifold with locally conformal calibrated $G_2$-structure obtained by Fino-Raffero \cite{fino2015einstein}.
+Finally, we obtain an original example of a rigid associative in a compact manifold with locally conformal calibrated $\gt$-structure obtained by Fernandez-Fino-Raffero \cite{fernandez2016locally}.